October TBD, 2023

 - Patrol skit or song

-- Optional items: marshmallows and sticks, raised firebox & wood (if you want a fire), 5-gallon buckets & shovel (to remove all ashes & unused wood), glow sticks, Boy Scout Handbook, canopy
+- Optional items: marshmallows and sticks, raised firebox & wood (if you want a fire), five-gallon bucket and shovel (to remove all ashes and unused wood), glow sticks, Scout Handbook, canopy

 |6:00 - 9:00 pm